-Once you have a project idea, discuss your idea with Mr. Cordova, our Life-to-Eagle Mentor.
+Once you have a project idea, discuss your idea with Mr. Borchert, our Life-to-Eagle Mentor.
 It is critical that you do not start any work on your project.
-After working with Mr. Cordova, you should have a well thought-out project.
+After working with Mr. Borchert, you should have a well thought-out project.

 The next step is to prepare your presentation to the Advancement Committee.
 At this point you should begin using the Eagle Workbook.
 Below is the link to the fillable workbook.
 The workbook requires that you use Adobe Acrobat Reader 9.0 or later.
 Other pdf readers will not work.

 Thoroughly read through Section 1 of the workbook.
 Complete Section 2 of the workbook, the project proposal.
 Review the rest of the workbook.